 This course builds on the basic rhetorical and language skills necessary to write about and present research findings.
 Students will develop academic research skills, analyzing and synthesizing the literature of their field, and practice the rhetorical moves and language necessary to write about and present research following the preferred conventions of their own fields of study.
 Students will build evaluative and self-revision skills and will receive and negotiate linguistic and rhetorical feedback throughout the writing process.

-Prerequisites: Successful completion of EDUTL 5901 or placement test score of EDUTL 5902
+Prerequisites: Successful completion of EDUTL 5901 (TLIELP 5901) or placement test score of EDUTL 5902 (TLIELP 5902)

 Graduate Elective Courses